TheDarkSkyXD/eslint-plugin-react-you-might-not-need-an-effect/README.md

 - Derives or chains state updates
 - Initializes state
 - Resets all state when props change
-- Passes data to the parent component
+- Passes data to the parent

-It does not detect when an effect:
+- Manages parent behavior

+While the effect may be unnecessary, we cannot reliably warn when it:

-- Uses state to handle events
+- Uses internal state to handle events
+- Uses external state
+- Calls external functions

-Some cases are complex and nuanced, and difficult to reliably detect.
+Some cases are complex and nuanced.
 This plugin attempts to minimize false positives and accepts inevitable false negatives.
-But please open an issue if you experience either.
+But please open an issue if you experience either!

 ## 📖 Learn More